../

 Nand _ _ = 'One

-The type family provides the “definition,” which can also be called the “Specification” (or Spec).
-Whether proving or checking, the goal is to ensure the program complies with the standard defined here.
+`type family` gives the "definition," which can also be called a "specification" (Spec).
+Whether it is proof or checking, the program must comply with the standard here.

 Then we can implement it: